 For manned tank vessels and NTVs, it is the responsibility of the plan holder to ensure that the remote assessment and consultation exercise is conducted.
-If a plan holder has a fleet of vessels covered by one response plan, the plan holder must ensure that each vessel in the fleet conducts this PREP exercise annually, when operating in U.S. waters.

 2.3.2.2 Tank Barges

 For tank barges, it is the responsibility of the plan holder to ensure that the remote assessment and consultation exercise is conducted.